 The Business Administration Honors Cohort program consists of an eclectic, tight knit group of 30 highly motivated; hand-picked students who seek to leverage educational opportunities across the entire university.
 The Honors Cohort program prepares students for much more than their “first job” after graduation.
 The program seeks to increase the critical thinking, complex reasoning, and communication skills of the students.

-The Honors Cohort is an intellectually challenging program for business students spanning the fall and spring semesters of a student’s junior year and continuing in their senior year.
+The Honors Cohort is a challenging program for business students spanning the fall and spring semesters of a student’s junior year and continuing in their senior year.
 During their junior year students will take business specific honors courses together as well as the year-long Business Honors Cohort Seminar course.

 In the Cohort Seminar course students will, among other things, discuss and debate the critical issues facing today’s society, contemplate and discuss the historical evolution of markets, work together to give back to the larger community, as well as interact with global industry executives and policymakers.
 The Cohort Seminar makes use of the Socratic method which puts the student at the center of the learning experience.